avrebarra/gudlock/README.md

 ### Setting up Lock-Server

-This will add package called `tcp-lock` in your project.
+This will add package called `gudlock` in your project.
 There are two options on using this package depending on where you want to run the locks-server:
 1. Run server inside a node app
 2. Run server as separate node app